Jem-R/kdependence_NIWs/README.md

 Jemima Rama, Callum J. Shakespeare and Andrew McC.
 Hogg

-This repository contains the model (MITgcm) configurations files used for the study
+This repository contains the model (MITgcm) configuration files used for the study